-ONSW is doing this and encourages all clubs to register.
+ONSW has done this and encouraged our club to register.

 Cooperate with NSW Health if contacted in relation to a positive case of COVID-19 at your workplace, and notify SafeWork NSW on 13 10 50.

 We will do this.